kiranmv002/js-from-zero/README.md

 - practical example — fetch github profile and repos
 - test html with live github user search

+### ✅ day 15 — promises and async await
+file → `01-basics/async.js`

+- what is a promise — pending fulfilled rejected
+- creating promises with resolve and reject
+- chaining .then() and .catch()
+- async await — cleaner syntax for promises
+- try catch with async await

 ---

 ## 📊 progress